Lipairui/Text-semantic-similarity/README.md

 Command: excute.py text1_path text2_path res_path -l en/cn
 You can run excute.py with -h to get information about arguments details.
 ## How to change model setting?
 I implement four models to calculate unsupervised semantic similarity including word2vec, tfidf, lda, lsi.
+By changing setting in config.py:
 You can change the output vector dimension of each model except tfidf (dimension depends on corpus size).
 You can combine more than one models to generate semantic vectors of texts.
 ## Contact